Azure/pcs-config-dotnet/README.md

 =======================
 This service handles communication with the [Storage Adapter] microservice to complete tasks.

-The microservice provides a RESTful endpoint to make CRUD operation for "devicegroups","solution-settings" and "user-settings".
-The data will be stored in [Azure DocumentDB] by [Storage Adapter] microservice.
+The microservice provides a RESTful endpoint to make CRUD operations for "devicegroups", "solution-settings", and "user-settings".
+The data will be stored by the [Storage Adapter] microservice.

 Dependencies
 ============